Sticking it Out

 When I was younger I only ever ran from difficult situations or problems.
-It wasn’t until I learned to stand right where I am, and not run from struggle or conflict, that I began to grow and build an overcoming mentality.
+It wasn’t until I learned to stand right where I am and not run from struggle or conflict that I began to grow and build an overcoming mentality.
 I used to work at a juvenile delinquent facility in the Appalachian mountains that was a rehabilitation program using the outdoors.
 It was a program designed to purposefully put hardened and adjudicated youth through conflict in order to bring out their issues and force them to deal with their problems as they would break down.
 If you weren’t being attacked (physically and emotionally) by the students, you would become exhausted by the physical labor projects with the teens.
-If the physical labor didn’t wear your out, the time separated from your family did.
+If the physical labor didn’t wear you out, the time separated from your family did.
 We had to live at the facility seven days out of every two weeks.
 If the separation from society didn’t break you down, living with the difficult personalities of each staff member would get to you fast!
 Many of these guys came from hard backgrounds themselves.
 In fact, this job attracted many ex-military and retired special ops.
 If the peer personalities didn’t frustrate you, the constant threat of physical attacks would keep you on edge.
 We had to learn how to defend ourselves without hurting the kids.
-It was called “Non-violent crisis protection intervention”. https://www.iu08.org/page/nonviolent-crisis-intervention This was NOT an easy job. https://myoutsidein.org
+It was called “Non-violent crisis protection intervention.”

-For 3 and a half years I stuck it out in this program with these kids.
-Being honest, I would never want to go back because of the immense psychological pressure I felt.
+For three and a half years I stuck it out in this program with these kids.
+To be honest, I would never want to go back because of the immense psychological pressure I felt.
 However, this period was also the most rewarding and growing time of my entire life.
-I was forced to learn how to help the most down and out of our society that didn’t want help and in turn I found myself being helped just as much!
+I was forced to learn how to help the most down and out of our society that didn’t want help and in turn, I found myself being helped just as much!
 I discovered what it means to not ignore difficult people, not to discard them, and to not fight back but learn how to work with and love them in spite of our many differences.

 If you learn to persevere in the midst of interpersonal conflict, the reward is great.
 You also learn that not only do you help the other person involved, but you are the one who gains the biggest transformation of growth spiritually and in character.

 Avoidance doesn’t solve anything.
 Running can no longer be an option.
-Name calling and shaming others into submission only pours gasoline on the fire.
-Sticking it out is our only resolve.
-It may not be pretty at first, and it definitely won’t feel good in the moment, but the end result is always worth it!
+Name-calling and shaming others into submission only pours gasoline on the fire.
+Sticking it out is our only resolution.
+It may not be pretty at first, and it definitely won’t feel good at the moment, but the end result is always worth it!